dr-matt-smith/evote-movie-2020-21-dotenv-constants/README.md

     DB_NAME=evote
     ```

 - at present, the `pdo-crud-for-free-repositories` library doesn't automatically load from a **dotenv** (".env") file, in the next release if it detects such a file it will load the DB constants from there.
 For now we have to load the values from `.env` and set the constants.
-We can do this in a ew class `/src/DotEnvLoader.php` with a single method `loadDBConstantsFromDotenv()`:
+We can do this in a new class `/src/DotEnvLoader.php` with a single method `loadDBConstantsFromDotenv()`:

     ```php
     <?php